Fight of the Century: Background and cultural significance

 Prior to his enforced layoff, Ali had displayed uncommon speed and agility for a man of his size.
 He had dominated most of his opponents to the point that he had often predicted the round in which he would knock his opponent out.
 In October 1970, he stopped Jerry Quarry via cuts after three rounds in his first match after a three-and-a-half-year layoff.
 However, in his next fight, the last preceding the Frazier fight, Ali struggled at times during his 15th-round TKO of Oscar Bonavena, an unorthodox Argentinian fighter who was prepared by Hall of Fame trainer Gil Clancy.
-On the March 4, 1971, episode of The Dick Cavett Show, Howard Cosell, Joe Louis and Jimmy Breslin all correctly predicted that because of Ali's lengthy layoff, Frazier would prevail.
+On March 4, 1971, episode of The Dick Cavett Show, Howard Cosell, Joe Louis and Jimmy Breslin all correctly predicted that because of Ali's lengthy layoff, Frazier would prevail.

 Frazier had an outstanding left hook and was a tenacious competitor who attacked the body of his opponent ferociously.
 Despite suffering from a serious bout of hypertension in the lead-up to the fight, he appeared to be in top form as the face-off between the two undefeated champions approached.